w3c/trace-context/spec/01-abstract.md

 and debug a transaction across multiple software components.
 Typically, a
 <a>distributed trace</a> traverses more than one component which requires it to
 be uniquely identifiable across all participating systems.
-Passing along this unique identification is provided by *trace context propagation*.
+Trace context propagation passes along this unique identification.

 Today, trace context propagation is implemented individually by each tracing vendor.
 In multi-vendor environments, this causes interoperability problems, like: